11. 300-900 The Age of Queens and Empresses

 Greedy for power, she looked to eliminate the Empress Wang.
 After giving birth to a baby daughter, she brought her to the empress to hold.
 When the Empress Wang had played with the baby, Wu killed her own infant daughter and blamed the murder on Empress Wang.
 The emperor believed this and promoted Wu to Empress.
 Wu immediately put Wang and her other rivals to death, exiling their families.

 She purged the court of those disloyal to her.
-When the emperor died, her son became emperor, and her a regent where she could rule from the shadows.
-But being a puppet emperor had its limitations and in 690, she conferred upon herself the title “Holy and Divine Emperor,” founded what she called the “Zhou dynasty” and ruled for the next fifteen years as the only woman emperor in Chinese history, until she was finally deposed in a coup.
+When the emperor died, her son became emperor, and she a regent where she could rule from the shadows.
+But this arrangement had its limitations and in 690, she conferred upon herself the title “Holy and Divine Emperor,” founded what she called the “Zhou dynasty” and ruled for the next fifteen years as the only woman emperor in Chinese history until she was finally deposed in a coup.

-Male historians recorded her legacy with contempt– quick to point out the horrific and cruel ways with which she ruled.
+Male historians recorded her legacy with contempt.
+Many are quick to point out the horrific and cruel ways with which she ruled.
 But this was not uncommon for male leaders around the world.
 It’s important to acknowledge that she ruled in a Golden Age.
-She recruited qualified officials to do important jobs, helped to spread Buddhism, expanded the empire, sponsored the writing of agricultural texts to improve production.
+She recruited qualified officials to do important jobs, helped to spread Buddhism, expanded the empire, and sponsored the writing of agricultural texts to improve production.
 Finally, Wu represents the rare elite woman to support the women behind her.
 She campaigned to improve the status of women.
 She advised scholars to write and edit biographies of exemplary women.
-Wu believed the ideal emperor was one who ruled as a mother does over her children.
+Wu believed the ideal emperor was one who ruled as a mother rules over her children.

-The Tang Dynasty, during which she ruled, was a Golden Age for China– producing gorgeous art and culture.
-During the Tang, the Silk Roads were at their height of influence.
-During Wu’s life, overland trade routes brought massive entrepreneurial opportunities with the West and other parts of Eurasia, making the capital of the Tang Empire the most cosmopolitan of the world’s cities.
-Although merchants dealt for and traded many goods, commerce involving textiles, minerals, and spices was particularly prominent.
+The Tang Dynasty, during which she ruled, was a Golden Age for China, producing gorgeous art and culture.
+During the Tang, the Silk Roads were at the height of their influence.
+During Wu’s life, overland trade routes brought significant entrepreneurial opportunities with the West and other parts of Eurasia, making the capital of the Tang Empire the most cosmopolitan of the world’s cities.
+Merchants dealt for and traded many goods, and commerce involving textiles, minerals, and spices was particularly prominent.
 With such avenues of contact, Tang China was ready for changes in society and culture.
-Importantly, Tang women were assertive, active, and more visible; they rode horses, donned male attire, and participated in politics.
+Tang women were assertive, active, and visible; they rode horses, donned male attire, and participated in politics.

 Wu was a master of politics.
 She came to the court as a concubine, one of many, to the emperor.
-She bore him four boys and earned his favoritism.
-She earned the respect of the court and even the Empress!
-She knew the ins and outs of court because attendants would report gossip and even trivial events.
+She bore him four sons and earned his favor.
+She earned the respect of the court and even the Empress, and she knew the ins and outs of court because attendants would report gossip and even trivial events.

 Greedy for power, she looked to eliminate the Empress Wang.
 After giving birth to a baby daughter, she brought her to the empress to hold.
 When the Empress Wang had played with the baby, Wu killed her own infant daughter and blamed the murder on Empress Wang.
 The emperor believed this and promoted Wu to Empress.
 Wu immediately put Wang and her other rivals to death, exiling their families.

 She purged the court of those disloyal to her.
-When the emperor died, her son became emperor, and her a regent where she could rule from the shadows.
-But being a puppet emperor had its limitations and in 690, she conferred upon herself the title “Holy and Divine Emperor,” founded what she called the “Zhou dynasty” and ruled for the next fifteen years as the only woman emperor in Chinese history, until she was finally deposed in a coup.
+When the emperor died, her son became emperor, and she a regent where she could rule from the shadows.
+But this arrangement had its limitations and in 690, she conferred upon herself the title “Holy and Divine Emperor,” founded what she called the “Zhou dynasty” and ruled for the next fifteen years as the only woman emperor in Chinese history until she was finally deposed in a coup.

-Male historians recorded her legacy with contempt– quick to point out the horrific and cruel ways with which she ruled.
+Male historians recorded her legacy with contempt.
+Many are quick to point out the horrific and cruel ways with which she ruled.
 But this was not uncommon for male leaders around the world.
 It’s important to acknowledge that she ruled in a Golden Age.
-She recruited qualified officials to do important jobs, helped to spread Buddhism, expanded the empire, sponsored the writing of agricultural texts to improve production.
+She recruited qualified officials to do important jobs, helped to spread Buddhism, expanded the empire, and sponsored the writing of agricultural texts to improve production.
 Finally, Wu represents the rare elite woman to support the women behind her.
 She campaigned to improve the status of women.
 She advised scholars to write and edit biographies of exemplary women.
-Wu believed the ideal emperor was one who ruled as a mother does over her children.
+Wu believed the ideal emperor was one who ruled as a mother rules over her children.

 We cannot separate the stories of these women from the men who recorded them.
 So many of them were portrayed as evil, violent, and horrible.
 It’s possible that they were, but perhaps those chroniclers were unaccustomed to women outside their domestic roles.
 How different would our knowledge of these women be if women had recorded them?

-It’s important to ask how the existence of female rulers influenced the lives of everyday women in the kingdoms?
-Did they reach back and support female education and rights to land ownership and bodily autonomy?
+It’s important to ask how the existence of female rulers influenced the lives of everyday women in the kingdoms.
+Did they support female education and rights to land ownership and bodily autonomy?
 How did these women leave space for future female leaders?
 And was their rule successful?

 We cannot separate the stories of these women from the men who recorded them.
 So many of them were portrayed as evil, violent, and horrible.
 It’s possible that they were, but perhaps those chroniclers were unaccustomed to women outside their domestic roles.
 How different would our knowledge of these women be if women had recorded them?

-It’s important to ask how the existence of female rulers influenced the lives of everyday women in the kingdoms?
-Did they reach back and support female education and rights to land ownership and bodily autonomy?
+It’s important to ask how the existence of female rulers influenced the lives of everyday women in the kingdoms.
+Did they support female education and rights to land ownership and bodily autonomy?
 How did these women leave space for future female leaders?
 And was their rule successful?

 Draw your own conclusions